robotics-4-all/goaldsl-api/README.rst

 uvicorn goaldsl_api:http_api --reload --port 8000
 ```

-Look [here](https://www.uvicorn.org/) for more information about the Uvicorn
+Look at https://www.uvicorn.org/ for more information about the Uvicorn
 ASGI server and how to use it.